pivotal/docs-tap/getting-started.hbs.md

 In cases where service instances are running in the same namespace as application workloads, you do not have to create a claim.
 You can bind to the service instance directly.

-In this section you will use the `tanzu service claims create` command to create claim that the `RabbitmqCluster` service instance you created earlier can fulfill.
+In this section you will use the `tanzu service claim create` command to create claim that the `RabbitmqCluster` service instance you created earlier can fulfill.
 This command requires the following information to create a claim successfully: